timescale/docs/tutorials/blockchain-analyze/analyze-blockchain-query.md

 # Analyze the data

-When you have your dataset loaded, you can create some continuous aggregates, and start constructing queries to discover what your data tells you.
-This tutorial uses [Timescale hyperfunctions][about-hyperfunctions] to construct queries that are not possible in standard PostgreSQL.
+When you have your dataset loaded, you can create some $CAGGs, and start constructing queries to discover what your data tells you.
+This tutorial uses [$COMPANY hyperfunctions][about-hyperfunctions] to construct queries that are not possible in standard PostgreSQL.

 In this section, you learn how to write queries that answer these questions: